The Attribute Calculator uses the existing values of each feature to update an existing attribute value or calculate a new attribute value.

 To calculate an attribute using a formula, specify the output attribute name at the top of the dialog, and select the Use Formula Calculation to enable this advanced attribute calculation.

 - From the Available Functions list, select the desired function.
 The Function Description box will display an explanation of the selected function.
-To use a function, press the 'Insert' button to the right of the selected function.
+To use, press the 'Insert' button to the right of the selected function to insert it into the Enter Formula box.

 - The text inside of the parenthesis will describe the expected inputs.
 Highlight the inputs to replace the placeholder descriptions with actual input values.
 The input values can be typed in, or attributes may be added as inputs using the Available Attributes list and the Insert button.